 Labor Force Participation

 The Labor Force Participation Rate is the number of people available for work as a percentage of the total population.
-Using American Community Survey 5 year data through 2017, Missouri’s Labor Participation Rate is 63.2 percent.
+Using American Community Survey 5-year data through 2017, Missouri’s Labor Participation Rate is 63.2 percent.
 In comparison, the rate for the Southeast Region is 56.9 percent.

 Provide an analysis of key labor-market trends, including across existing industries and occupations.